Innovative solutions

 • Build on or expand the existing Voluntary Principles to Counter CSEA online to reinforce a set of basic industry standards to be met by all providers.

-• Access and utilise existing principles, frameworks and assessment tools that have been developed to ensure safety considerations are embedded into the design, development and deployment of online products and services, like safety by design.
+• Access and utilise existing principles, frameworks and assessment tools that have been developed to ensure safety considerations are embedded into the design, development and deployment of online products and services, like Safety by Design.

 • Removal of the harmful content as soon as it is identified should be considered on the grounds that it is likely that the risks and potential harm of keeping the content online are higher than the potential costs, or inconveniences, of unintentionally removing non harmful material.
 Once the material has been analysed, or re-reviewed (by a person or AI), it can be returned online if deemed unharmful.